TransparentHealth/direct-test-certificates/creating-direct-certificates-for-testing.md

 GetDC - Get Direct Certificate
 ------------------------------

-A Python library and command line tool for fetching and parsing Direct certificates
+A Python library and command line tool for fetching and parsing and Direct certificates

-The source codee can be found at https://github.com/videntity/getdc
+The source code can be found at https://github.com/videntity/getdc

-Can be installed with `pip install django-direct`.
-Works on Linux or Mac out of the box anon Windows with a little effort.
+This can be installed with `pip install getdc`.
+Works on Linux or Mac out of the box and on Windows with a little effort.

 django-direct
 --------------
-A reusable django app that provides a RESTFul API for fetching parsing certificates.
+A re-usable django app that provides a RESTFul API for fetching and parsing certificates.
 Depends on `getdc`.

 https://github.com/videntity/django-direct

-Can be installed with `pip install getdc`.
-Works on Linux or Mac out of the box anon Windows with a little effort.
+Can be installed with `pip install django-direct`.
+Works on Linux or Mac out of the box and on Windows with a little effort.

 Licenses
 --------
 The software packages mentioned above copyright of Videntity Systems, Inc and are open-sourced under the terms of the GPLv2 license.
 Non GPL'd commercial licenses are available.
 Contact sales@videntity.com for more information.

   (c)Videntity Systems, Inc. 2013-2016.